TimPietrusky/atelier/docs/conventions.md

 ## Do / Don't

-- Do persist node/edge/viewport changes via `workflowStore` methods.
+- Do persist node/edge/viewport changes via `workflowStore` methods (they automatically use `StorageManager`).
 - Do use immutable updates in Zustand `set()` — return new objects, never mutate `s.workflows[id]` directly.
 - Do merge `resultHistory` when updating node results to preserve all generations across queue runs.
 - Do use unique IDs for result history items; delete by ID, not by index.